 The year 2024 is an important one for elections around the world.
 Citizens in no fewer than sixty-four countries–including, of course, in the United States–will go to the polls to decide who should govern their nations.
 They will do this in an environment where there are growing concerns that democracy itself is in retreat across the globe.
-To better understand where we are today, join the John Brademas Center of NYU in welcoming David Stasavage, NYU Professor and author of, The Decline and Rise of Democracy to Washington, D.C. in celebration of Constitution Day.
+To better understand where we are today, watch the event hosted by the John Brademas Center of NYU which welcomed David Stasavage, NYU Professor and author of, The Decline and Rise of Democracy to Washington, D.C. in celebration of Constitution Day.

 His groundbreaking book draws from examples spanning several millennia, Stasavage first considers why states developed either democratic or autocratic styles of governance and argues that early democratic models tended to develop in small places with a weak state and, counterintuitively, simple technologies.
 When central state institutions (such as a tax bureaucracy) were absent—as in medieval Europe—rulers needed consent from their populace to govern.
 When central institutions were strong—as in China or the Middle East—consent was less necessary and autocracy more likely.
 He then explores the transition from early to modern democracy, which first took shape in England and then the United States, illustrating that modern democracy arose as an effort to combine popular control with a strong state over a large territory.
 Democracy has been an experiment that has unfolded over time and across the world—and its transformation is ongoing.